Report: NFPA's "Home Structure Fires" (PDF)

 - On average, seven people died in U.S. home fires per day.

-- Cooking equipment was the leading cause of home structure fires and home fire injuries and the third leading cause of home fire deaths.
+- Cooking equipment was the leading cause of home structure fires and home fire injuries and ties with heating as the second leading cause of home fire deaths.

 - Smoking was the leading cause of civilian home fire deaths.
-Heating equipment was the second most common cause of home fires, fire deaths, and fire injuries.
+Heating equipment was the second most common cause of home fires, fire deaths, (tied with cooking), and fire injuries.